kofosu2289/gaProject3/README.md

 With online sales of luxury brands expected to reach $70 billion globally by 2025, transitioning to positioning a luxury brand online is key for growth from 2019 onwards.

+## MVP and POST MVP

+MVP
+User can create an account.
+User is able to login and logout.
+User is able to save specific items in their shopping cart.
+User is able to see the total of all the products in cart, with total collected prices.
+User is able to search for an item through the name and or category.
+User is able to view specific product with image and description.
+User is able to increase the amount of a specific item before adding to cart.

+POST MVP
+Functional Checkout

 ## Component Hierarchy
 - Header